brandnewbox/bnb-on-rails-book/stimulus.md

 export default class extends Controller {
 }

-    This method defines a content variable with the let keyword and sets it equal to the post input string that users entered into the posts form.
+    This method defines a content variable with the let keyword and sets it equal to the review input string that users entered into the posts form.
 It does this by virtue of the body data target that we attached to the <textarea> element in our form.
-Using this.bodyTarget to match this element, we can then use the value property that is associated with that element to set the value of content as the post input users have entered.
+Using this.bodyTarget to match this element, we can then use the value property that is associated with that element to set the value of content as the review input users have entered.
-Next, the method adds this post input to the add target we added to the <ul > element below the form builder in the sharks/posts partial.
-It does this using the Element.insertAdjacentHTML() method, which will insert the content of the new post, set in the content variable, before the add target element.
-We've also enclosed the new post in an <li> element, so that new posts appear as bulleted list items.
+Next, the method adds this review input to the add target we added to the <ul > element below the form builder in the books/posts partial.
+It does this using the Element.insertAdjacentHTML() method, which will insert the content of the new review, set in the content variable, before the add target element.
+We've also enclosed the new review in an <li> element, so that new posts appear as bulleted list items.
               ~/sharkapp/app/javascript/controllers/posts_cont
 roller.js
  .. .